chun-eric/haven/client/README.md

   ```
   - Complete basic version of image slider
   - Added city and country to the PlacesFormPage and updated Place model and index js
+  - price isnt showing up in our places collection in mongodb.
+Solution** Just needed to refresh mongodb
+  - Added 10 more places
+  -